tomshaw650/KF6012-coursework/documentation/v1/API/Endpoints/author.md

 The `Author` class contains the following methods:

 - `initialiseSQL()` - The main function for the `Author` class.
 Inherited from the [`Endpoint`](/v1/API/Endpoints/endpoint) class to execute an SQL query.
-  - `$sql` is set to the SQL query to get all papers from the database.
+  - `$sql` is set to the SQL query to get all authors from the database.
   - `setSQL()` is called to set the SQL query.
 - `endpointParams()` is set to an array of the parameters that can be used in the endpoint - 'paper_id'.